Frequency Ultra-stabilized He-Ne Laser| MOC LASER (Micro Optics Co.,Ltd.)

 YS-307

-By utilizing the frequency pulling effect, the YS-307 achieves ultra-high frequency stability in the order of 10-11, along with a 3 mW single-mode output.
+By utilizing Frequency Pulling Effect, the YS-307 achieves ultra-high frequency stability in the order of 10-11, along with a 3 mW single-mode output.
 Its high output power makes it well-suited for multi-axis and high-speed interferometric measurements.
 Furthermore, by mode locking at the center of the neon gain curve, the system ensures excellent frequency repeatability upon reboot.

 QQD